Asadijaz786/Demo-Repo/README.md

 # Demo

-Hi, Huh this is the sample redme file. nah just a demo repository. haha nothing dpecial inside. :)
+Hi, Huh this is the sample readme file. nah just a demo repository. haha nothing special inside. :)